slotThe/slotThe.github.io/posts/my-phd-workflow.md

 [^6]: Ostensibly, this should be an XMonad module, as it does not
       necessarily have anything to do with Emacs itself.
-However, I had already written the elfeed integration and so the most annoying part (scraping the arXiv xml for certain bits) was already done.
+However, I had already written the elfeed integration and so the most annoying part (scraping the arXiv XML for certain bits) was already done.
       On the other hand, there are more Emacs than XMonad users, so perhaps doing it like this will help more people anyways.